 Public accommodations are things like stores, restaurants, parks and movie theaters.
 If your community protects LGBTQ people from this type of discrimination, a business establishment may not refuse you service on the grounds that you are LGBTQ.

-In 20 cities in Ohio, discrimination in those three areas against LGBTQ people is illegal.
+In 20 cities and 1 county in Ohio, discrimination in those three areas against LGBTQ people is illegal.

-They are: Akron, Athens, Bexley, Bowling Green, Cincinnati, Cleveland, Cleveland Heights, Columbus, Coshocton, Dayton, East Cleveland, Lakewood, Kent, Newark, Olmsted Falls, Oxford, South Euclid, Toledo, Yellow Springs, and Youngstown.
+They are: Akron, Athens, Bexley, Bowling Green, Cincinnati, Cleveland, Cleveland Heights, Columbus, Coshocton, Cuyahoga County, Dayton, East Cleveland, Lakewood, Kent, Newark, Olmsted Falls, Oxford, South Euclid, Toledo, Yellow Springs, and Youngstown.

 Do you have a story to share?